Ensuring Accountability with Digital Reading Logs

 Masthead Waves

 When we designed Beanstack, we put the joy of reading front and center.
 Our user-friendly and enjoyable program is specifically designed to nurture a love for reading and maintain the integrity of the reading experience – all without the burden of tedious quizzes.
 Our research-based approach is designed to deliver an optimal learning environment for both educators and students with reading challenges that encourage free choice reading.
 We aim to inspire student motivation for independent reading while ensuring accurate and quality data for teachers and administrators.
-Read on to discover how our reading program measures students' progress, the innovative features we’ve developed that prevent fraudulent logging, and the six strategies to ensure reading accountability.
+Read on to discover how our reading program measures students' progress and improves reading skills, the innovative features we’ve developed that prevent fraudulent logging, and the six strategies to ensure reading accountability.

 Body Image 1_Ensuring Reader Accountability with Digital Reading Logs